operasoftware/toolkit/README.md

 * **dynamic** - build in discovery service, lazy-load modules for flexibility or preload for performance,
 * **fast** - utilise virtual DOM, minimise the number of DOM modifications, benchmark all operations to ensure high performance,
 * **simple** - no millions of callbacks and events, utilise one-way model-to-view binding and unidirectional data flow,
-* **isolated** - encapsulate apps, reduce  usage of global variables to bare minimum,
+* **encapsulated** - isolate apps, reduce usage of global variables to bare minimum,
 * **deterministic** - do not worry about race conditions, let the framework control the asynchronous operations properly,
 * **testable** - unit test all your components with little effort,
 * **debuggable** - easily inspect your apps, use live reload, instrumentation and time saving debug tools.